grafana/k6-learn/Modules/Workload modeling.md

 # Workload modeling

-It's not enough to know _what_ to test (which pages or endpoints to hit)-- you should also think about _how_ to test.
+It's not enough to know _what_ to test (which pages or endpoints to hit)&mdash;you should also think about _how_ to test.
 How many virtual users should you simulate?
 Will those users pause their execution to simulate "think times" of real users?
-Are they new users, or returning users?
+Are the users new or returning?
 The answers to these questions can affect your test results.

-The process of **workload modeling** involves determining *how* the load will be applied against the system, and it is essential for a successful load test.
+The process of **workload modeling** involves determining *how* to apply load against the system, and it's essential for a successful load test.

 Your workload model is heavily influenced by the situations or scenarios you'd like to test.
 The closer your load test gets to simulating those circumstances, the more *realistic* it is.
 Realism could mean simulating peak traffic in production, but it could also mean simulating smaller and more targeted traffic against a particular component of your system.
 It all depends on the situation you're trying to recreate and test.

-If your load testing script isn't realistic enough, you may not achieve the expected test throughput, or you may not be exercising the same components of a system that real users hit in production.
+If your load-testing script isn't realistic enough, you may not achieve the expected test throughput, or you may not test the same components of a system that real users hit in production.
 Unrealistic test scripts and scenarios can lead to inconsistent and inaccurate results.
 More dangerously, they can create a false sense of confidence in what a system can withstand.

 ## Challenges in workload modeling

-Making scripts and scenarios realistic increases the value a load test can provide.
-However, that is not an easy task.
+Making scripts and scenarios realistic increases the value that a load test can provide.
+However, test realism is not an easy task.
 Increasing the realism of a load test can often increase the amount of time and effort required to create and maintain your test suite.
 There are also many factors that make human behavior hard to simulate:

-1. **Computers are faster than humans**.
+- **Computers are faster than humans**.
 Automated simulations can be executed at inhuman speeds.
-A machine does not have to stop and think like a human being, which is a problem when you're trying to simulate real users.
+A machine does not have to stop about what to do next.
-2. **Human behavior is unpredictable**.
+- **Human behavior is unpredictable**.
 Sometimes, humans don't do the most logical or reasonable thing.
-Historical data can help identify exactly how your end users behave and inform your load test's behavior.
+Historical data can help identify exactly how your end users behave and inform your load-test-script behavior.
-3. **User flows can be complex**.
-As systems grow in scope, the number of user flows that a load test may need to simulate to be realistic has increased as well.
+- **User flows can be complex**.
+As systems grow in scope, the number of user flows that a load test needs simulate to be realistic increase as well.
 A load test may need to cover multiple end-to-end flows, each of which may require different test parameters.
-4. **Distributed systems come with multiple points of failure**.
+- **Distributed systems come with multiple points of failure**.
 Software with event-driven or microservices-based architectures have many modular components, each of which may need to be tested and monitored.
-5. **Many systems have multiple traffic sources.** Users' geographical locations, as well as their internet speeds, impact the load they apply on the system.
+- **Many systems have multiple traffic sources.** Users' geographical locations and internet speeds affect the load they apply on the system.

-So how can we make automated tests realistic despite these obstacles?
+So, how can we make automated tests realistic despite these obstacles?

 ## Elements of a workload model

-When creating a workload model, here are some variables you may want to consider.
+When creating a workload model, consider these variables.

 ### Test parameters

-Test parameters are values that affect how your load testing script is executed, and they include:
+Test parameters are values that affect how your load-testing script is executed.
+Parameters include:
 - Duration
 - Number of VUs
 - Number of iterations